oliverkwebb/oliverkwebb.github.io/articles/makessg.md

     cat $(TEMPLATES)/end.html >> $@
 ```

+Notice how % goes after the `$(DIST)` prefix, which means that referencing
+it in our prerequisite list will not add it as a prefix.

-We have our workhorse rule, but, "how do we put this together?"
+We have our workhorse rule, but, "how do we put this together?",
+we can specify variables for our markdown compiler (in this example, I used
+`lowdown`), and scan for files in a source directory using
+the wildcard command.
+Making them valid rule names by substituting .md prefixes
+with .html ones, and adding the prefix `$(DIST)`

 ```
 DIST=dist